 We choose $T_{\rm max}$ to have values of $1\times 10^6~$K or $3\times10^6~$K. The motivation for this spectral form is that gas tends to be shock heated to these temperatures by $10^2-10^3~$km~s$^{-1}$ flows before cooling.
 At these temperatures, cooling times tend to be short and so there is not often a heating process to halt cooling from running away.
 (Since we assume a single maximum temperature, our calculation misses that decelerating blastwaves tend to shock gases to a range of temperatures.)
-In the CGM, our simple model has the additional motivation that gas may be cooling from the $\sim 10^6$K virialized phase characteristic of star forming galaxies.\footnote{\citet{mcquinn-Xray} used \citet{allen} models for unmagnetized supernovae shocks to compute the spectrum of a supernovae blastwave as it decelerates in a constant density medium of density $1~$cm$^{-3}$.
+In the CGM, our simple model has the additional motivation that gas may be cooling from the $\sim 10^6$K virialized phase characteristic of star forming galaxies.

+This model assumes CIE cooling, which is likely not a good approximation for ISM cooling. \citet{mcquinn-Xray} used \citet{allen} models for unmagnetized supernovae shocks to compute the spectrum of a supernovae blastwave as it decelerates in a constant density medium of density $1~$cm$^{-3}$.
 This calculation includes the non-equilibrium ion abundances and consistently models the self-ionization of the shock They found a spectrum that on average scales as $\alpha = 1.7$, between $10~$eV before a cutoff at $\sim 1~$keV.
-Such a spectral index between $10^2-10^3$eV falls in between the effective scaling of our two considered $T_{\rm max}$ models.}
+Such a spectral index between $10^2-10^3$eV falls in between the effective scaling of our two considered $T_{\rm max}$ models.

 Our normalization of the ISM and CGM emissivities uses that the radiated energy is likely a significant fraction of the total feedback energy.
 We consider supernova feedback, although stellar winds can be comparable energetically \citep{leitherer99}.